 Tisch Library Undergraduate Research Award

-Tisch Library has developed an award recognizing outstanding undergraduate use of the library’s collections and experts in the production of an exemplary research paper or project.
+Tisch Library has developed an award recognizing outstanding undergraduate use of the library’s collections, resources and services in the production of an exemplary research project.
 All Tufts undergraduates are encouraged to apply.

-- All currently registered undergraduate students are eligible.
+- All undergraduate students registered through the end of Spring 2014 are eligible.

-A first prize of $500 and a second prize of $250 will be given in each category.
-Awards to groups will be split equally.
+A first prize of $500 and a second prize of $250 (split evenly among groups) will be given to projects/papers in each of the following categories:

-- Projects/papers completed for the first year writing program (ENG 1-4 or any course taken to fulfill the college writing requirement)
+- the first year writing program (ENG 1-4 or any course taken to fulfill the college writing requirement)